Sebastianhju/Runeterra-5e/2.0/Spells.md

 |---|---|---|---|---|---|---|
 |3rd|1 Reaction|Self, 10 feet|S|Intantanious|Necrotic|Constitution|

 When you are about to take damage, you can use your reaction to turn into a pool of blood, making you untargetable and invulnerable until the end of your turn.
 You take necrotic damage equal to three times your proficiency bonus.
-All enemies within 5 feet of you must then make a Constitution saving throw taking 1d8 necrotic damage, halved on a success.
-You heal equal to the damage dealt.
+During your turn, you can move around as a blood of pool at half speed.
+Every creature you move under this turn must make a constitution saving throw or take 1d8 necrotic damage.
+You heal equal to half the damage dealt this way.

 ---